Ph.D. Candidate, University of California San Diego, Communication 2013 – Present

 I designed an advanced undergraduate seminar and reporting workshop on the current state of the mainstream media in the “post-truth” climate following the 2016 president election.
 My class gives equal weight to critical consideration of media history, political economy and issues of media representation and production.
 Students produce a series of publishable stories in three separate genres while attending to their own news gathering and production practices.

-Teaching Assistant, Introduction to Urban Planning, Department of Urban Studies and Planning, University of California San Diego Winter 2016
+Teaching Assistant, Intro to Urban Planning, Urban Studies & Planning, University of California San Diego Winter 2016

 Graded papers and exams, and facilitated group final projects that analyzed the planning history of a city.